michhar/michhar.github.io/docs/convert-pytorch-onnx.md

 torch.onnx.export(model, dummy_input, "onnx_model_name.onnx")
 ```

-Note, the pretrained model weights that comes with `torchvision.models` went into a home folder `~/.torch/models` in case you go looking for it later.

 The state dictionary, or `state_dict`, is a Python dict containing parameter values and persistent buffers.  ([Docs](https://pytorch.org/docs/stable/nn.html#torch.nn.Module.load_state_dict))